X01XX/Unorthodox-Expert-System/README.md

 # Unorthodox-Expert-System
-An Unorthodox Expert System, an expert of its own state, no human intervention is required.
+An Unorthodox Expert System, an expert of its own state, rules can be developed and used without human intervention.

 A number of important processes can be run in parallel, without being slowed down by needing to change shared memory.